pearceyj/cs361-project/README.md

 REQUEST

-Add MilkshakeRpcClient() class in the main body of your application Instantiate MilkshakeRpcClient object in backend
+You must create a  MilkshakeRpcClient() class in the main body of your application

-Use function to cal .call() method of class object or call it directly passing in location string String must be city i.e. "Sandiego" or city and state seperated with comma and without spacing i.e. "Sandiego,CA"
+Be sure to declare a MilkshakeRpcClient object in backend

+Pass in the location as the sole argument to the .call() function on your MilkshakeRpcClient class object.

+String does not need to adhere to stric syntax, but the more specific the better the results you will recieve.

+EXAMPLE:

+#Testing request milkshake location service; sends location by city, state
+milkshake_rpc = MilkshakeRpcClient()

+response = milkshake_rpc.call("Redding, California")

+#You must strip the first 2 chars from the respons string, due to how RabbitMQ places body-designating chars at the beginning.
+It is also important to remove the null terminator at the end of the string, before the response may be loaded as a JSON.USe the method below:

+response = response[2:-1]
+print(" [.]
+Got %r" % json.loads(response))

 RECIEVE